 Mentors and mentees in the community program enjoy getting together as a group during program sponsored events.
 Group activities are one way mentors and mentees are supported through our program.
 Click here for more examples of group activities.

 Matches get together in the community doing things they both enjoy.
 Matches are encouraged to do free or low cost activities in our community, and often do the most simple things together.
 Some examples of things matches do together can be found by clicking here.

 Support from the program director:

 Matches are supported through regular contact with the program director.
-Mentees are able to check in with the director at school and at group activities.
-Mentors receive a 2 hour orientation training, a monthly newsletter with suggestions of things to do and links to information to support the mentoring relationship.
-Mentors are also encouraged to attend mentor events to learn from other mentors.
-Pairs also report what they are doing together to the mentor director, and receive support as needed.
+Mentors receive a 2 hour orientation training, a monthly newsletter with suggestions of things to do, and ongoing support and training as needed.